wix-incubator/react-native-animation-library/README.md

 # React Native Animation Library

-Animation library built in `JavaScript` only
+Animation library built in `JavaScript` only.
+All animation created with `Animated` API and boosted with `useNativeDriver` which uses the native animation by `RCTAnimation`.

 ## Components

 ### AnimatedListView

-Fade appearance `listView`
+Fade appearance `listView`.
+Based on `ListView` therefore all `ListView` props can be used.

 <img src="https://github.com/wix/react-native-animation-library/blob/master/Images/AnimatedListView.gif?raw=true" width="240">